 - Foundation for the executive and the subsystems

 - Execution is never preempted.

 - Four main responsibilities:

 - 1. CPU scheduling

 - 2. interrupt and exception handling

 - 3. low-level processor synchronisation

 - 4. recovery after a power failure

-- Kernel is objected-oriented; all objects either dispatcher objects and control objects
+- Kernel is objected-oriented; all objects are either dispatcher objects (active or temporal things) or control objects (everything else)